 At VetEnt veterinary clinics, your animals are in safe hands.
 Our vets are not only great with animals, we’re great with people, too.

 We’re experts in listening, advising and supporting optimal animal health in both livestock and pets.
 You’ll find our veterinarians with their sleeves rolled up, working in modern vet clinics alongside rural communities throughout New Zealand.
-Even though we have clinics nationwide we are owned by local people who live in your area.
+Even though we have clinics nationwide, we are owned by local people who live in your area.
 We have shareholders both young and old, female and male, veterinarians and non-veterinarians from Otago to Waikato and many places in between.
-Your local VetEnt veterinary clinic has the support of 84 vets nationwide.
+Your local VetEnt veterinary clinic has the support of 75 vets nationwide.

-VetEnt stands for "Veterinary Enterprises Group.
+VetEnt stands for "Veterinary Enterprises Group."
 We are New Zealand’s largest vet company, operating from 25 vet clinics around the clock.
 The combined knowledge pool and purchasing power of the VetEnt group guarantees you the best expertise and advice, competitive prices on products and product availability even in times of high demand.
 Find out more about our 24/7 vet clinic group services from our dairy veterinarians, cattle and sheep team and pet vets or find your nearest veterinary clinic.

-Whether you had your dog for ages or just adopted a kitten, our pet vets are at hand.
+Whether you have had your dog for ages or just adopted a kitten, our pet vets are at hand.
 From routine check-ups, fun flea facts and info on vaccination to emergencies – your local VetEnt vet clinic is available 24/7.
 Find out how to keep your pet in top health with a range of pet services.

 Your cattle and sheep deserve only the best, most innovative vet services.
 Discover VetEnt’s automated annual health planners and best-practice benchmarking!
 Drench testing, liver biopsies, scanning and ill-thrift investigations – you name it, our vets can do it.
 Of course we’re also at hand to check common symptoms.